Introduction to cryptology

 If not you can find some material in the Literature section but note that you are on your own for learning this.

 In 2020 and 2021 the course has been running online with short videos – one video per topic, so several videos per unit.
-Please stay home and watch the lectures from 2020 if you are feeling sick.
-There are only minor differences to the online version.
+This year two of the Monday lectures will be streamed and recorded because we couldn't get a big enough room, but most lectures happen only in person.

 Literature and software